FDA Releases Draft Guidance for Medical Product Communications | Labeling

 Such data, he stated, may not generally cover with the data the office uses to make regulatory decisions about a product.

-Gottlieb additionally drew a distinction amongst payors and the general public in their capacity to interpret and assess data about drugs and devices that isn’t really included in the product’s label.
+Gottlieb additionally drew a distinction amongst payors and the general public in their capacity to interpret and assess data about drugs and devices that aren’t really included in the product’s label.

 “The payors who get this data … are complex parties who approach a lot of expertise in evaluating this data,” he said.